konabos/Next.js-Starter-kit-using-GraphQL-and-Sitecore-Content-Hub-Content-as-a-Service/README.md

 Please follow NextJS recommendations and use GetStaticProps and GetStaticPaths.

 The code assumes that you are using a demo instance on the latest Sitecore Content Hub.
-The demo instance typically has blog posts and recipies.
+The demo instance typically has blog posts and recipes.

 ## Contribute
 We would love for you to contribute to this repository.
 Go ahead and create pull requests to make this Starter Kit better.